 While many banks and credit unions offer student loans, not all offer the same incentives.
 Here are some of the biggest heavy hitters in the student loan world.

 Earnest is another online company that offers refinancing options if you already have student loans to refinance.
-Current variable rates start at 2.75% APR with auto-pay, with fixed rates at 3.75% APR with auto-pay.
+For their most current variable and fixed rates visit Earnest.

 SoFi offers loan refinancing options and parent loans.
 It’s one of a handful of lenders in business that can refinance and consolidate both federal and private loans.

 Credible is another comparison site that allows you to see fees and rates from a variety of lenders.
 You can also compare refinancing options and search for private student loans.